A framework lives at four layers. The paper makes the claim. The server

 A server is its existence proof.

-vector, class-conditional calibration, signed verdict provenance,
+class-conditional calibration, signed verdict provenance, the

-service: PostgreSQL with the Apache AGE
+MCP service: PostgreSQL with the Apache

-graph extension, pgvector for semantic retrieval, Redis for
+AGE graph extension, pgvector for

-transient state, Prometheus for telemetry.
-Every governance tool
+semantic retrieval, Redis for transient state, Prometheus for

-the fleet uses — onboard, check-in, dialectic, knowledge
+telemetry.
+Every governance tool the fleet uses — onboard,

-contribution, recovery — runs against this surface and is
+check-in, dialectic, knowledge contribution, recovery — runs

-auditable through it.
+against this surface and is auditable through it.

 The plugin closes the loop.
 It drops into Claude Code or Codex